Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * every"-thing" will be FLOSS; EG everybody will be sequenced to help us understand ourselves
 	* confidentiality for STDs is a bad idea; it can only worsen the situation (the likelihood of your STD being cured does not increase as it spreads, and'll probably not be cured in your life time; it's better to contain the situation, until it dissipates)

-## social hierarchy
-1. deciders; contributors who are at the top of the health chain (as we evolve, our standards for what is "healthy" will increase; the chain can be pulled down)
-2. contributors; research/development/maintenance/entertainment/ETC (I don't mean maintenance as in patching, that maintenance should be automated; I mean like patching the formal specification, or some"-thing"...)
-3. everyonelses

 ## health-based [ecomony](https://en.wikipedia.org/wiki/Idiocracy)
 * resources are allocated by physical/mental/ETC health
 	* you need electricity to enjoy electronic-based entertainment